Kentico/xperience-by-kentico-shopify/README.md

 10. In the Xperience admin UI, open the [Shopify integration](#shopify-configuration-module) application and on the **Shopify currencies formats** tab and add the required currencies for your store.
 For currency codes, use the values from [CurrencyCodeEnum](https://shopify.dev/docs/api/storefront/2024-01/enums/CurrencyCode).
 To format the output, we recommend using [custom numeric format strings](https://learn.microsoft.com/en-us/dotnet/standard/base-types/custom-numeric-format-strings).

+11. When using NuGet package and generating code files using [code generator](https://docs.kentico.com/x/5IbWCQ), Shopify classes need to be excluded since they are already included inside the NuGet package.
+To achive this, use `--exclude Shopify.*` parameter.
+For example:

+    ```powershell
+    dotnet run -- --kxp-codegen --type "ReusableContentTypes" --exclude "Shopify.*"
+    ```

 ## Full Instructions

 View the [Usage Guide](./docs/Usage-Guide.md) for more detailed instructions.